 Recent blocky fall from a spur [Hollym: 3 September 2012].

-Lengthy section of cliff eroded to a serrated configuration, seen from the remains of a construction shaft for the Withernsea wastewater treatment works outfall.
+Lengthy section of cliff eroded to a serrated configuration, seen from a truncated construction shaft used for the Withernsea wastewater treatment works outfall.
 The shaft was sunk at the cliff top in 1991 and the shown position indicates cliff recession since then [Hollym: 3 September 2012].

 Unusual shapes are not confined to the cliff foot.
 These ‘pantaloon legs’ were undoubtedly formed as a result of material being washed or falling away [Hilston: 29 Sepember 2012].